 Looking for some ghoulishly good fun to have with the family on the Gold Coast this Halloween?
-Deck yourself out in your most spine-tingling costume and swoop on into Currumbin Wildlife Sanctuary on Friday 26th of October to help us celebrate FestEvil at the Fangtuary!
+Deck yourself out in your most spine-tingling costume and swoop on into Currumbin Wildlife Sanctuary on Friday 25th and Saturday 26th of October to help us celebrate FestEvil at the Fangtuary!

 Kicking off from 6pm, there’s a bunch of fang-tastic activities for kids (and the kids at heart) to get in on.
 Hop aboard the ghost train for an eerie, edge-of-your-seat ride through the Sanctuary at night.
 Keep your eyes peeled for any ghosts of course, and see if you can, sneak a peek at what our resident animals get up to after dark.